STUDY JAPANESE ONLINE WITH NATIVES HERE

-Aikido is a Japanese art that translates to "the way of Unification with life energy", or "the way of the harmonious spirit".
-In this article, we are going to talk about the martial art aikido and their curiosities.
+Aikido is a Japanese art that translates to "the path of unification with the energy of life", or "the path of harmonious spirit".
+In this article, we will talk about the martial art aikido and its curiosities.

 Let's talk about the origin of aikido, what aikido is for, what are the correct ways to use aikido, among other different types of explanations about this Japanese martial art.
 The summary below will help you navigate: